THE MIGHTY RAVENEL

 First of all, I didn’t get into the same great routine I did the previous week.
 I was up late a lot, and if we’re being honest, I felt a little like I was playing with house money.
 I already had at least four photos from last weekend to enter into the contest.
 With maximum of five possible entries, that left me with two full Sundays to find a sure-fire fifth entry, and dare I say it… try to improve the unicorn photo?

 [Editor’s note: This is the perfection-obsessed shit that is only admirable if you don’t have to see and deal with the behind-the-scenes.
-For example the only thing my ex-girlfriends have in common is that neither could stand to watch me agonize over the minutia of an Instagram post.
-What can I say, I need it to be perfect.]
+For example, the only thing my ex-girlfriends have in common is that neither could stand to watch me agonize for hours over the minutia of an Instagram post.
+Jokes on them, this one took seven weeks.]

-I opted to pick up where I left off the previous Sunday, at the park in Mount Pleasant, for two reasons: first, I didn’t get enough time there and wanted to explore more but secondly, I didn’t want to limit myself to the peninsula.
+I opted to pick up where I left off at the park in Mount Pleasant for two reasons: first, I ran out of time last Sunday and wanted to explore more thoroughly; but secondly, I didn’t want to limit myself to the peninsula.
 The contest tagline included a bit about including the surrounding areas so I didn’t want to box myself into downtown, although that’s what I consider the most charming and ‘So Charleston’ part of the area.

 Titled this one “Looming”